houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 8. Visit [regexper.com](https://regexper.com/ "regexper.com") to visualise any JavaScript regular expression as a railroad diagram.

-9. PDAs, context-free languages and context-free grammars are all intrinsically tied to each other.
+9. Nondeterministic PDAs, context-free languages and context-free grammars are all intrinsically tied to each other.

 10. Here's a [formal definition](https://www.khoury.northeastern.edu/home/vkp/390-fl07/Pushdown-Automata.pdf "formal definition") of a PDA (URL valid at the time of writing).

+11. This does not imply that JavaScript regular expressions act as syntactic sugar for context-free languages.

 I was originally inspired to write this article after reading [Abdur-Rahmaan Janhangeer](https://www.compileralchemy.com/ "Abdur-Rahmaan Janhangeer")'s article - [Regex Engines: History and Contributions](https://www.linkedin.com/pulse/regex-engines-history-contributions-abdur-rahmaan-janhangeer "Regex Engines: History and Contributions").